paypal/PayPal-Android-SDK/SampleApp-Kotlin/README.md

 PayPal Android SDK Sample App - Kotlin
 =============================

-This sample app demonstrates sample App using [Kotlin Language](https://kotlinlang.org/) to develop android applications.
-All users can build this sample app as-is.
+This is the PayPal Android SDK Sample App using the Kotlin Language.